coming soon | Southern Spain

 An alternative high school that bridges natural learning with life beyond.

-The Pathways School is inspired by parents like you who believe in a new educational paradigm, but think…
+The Pathways School is for families who believe in a new educational paradigm, but think…

-“We love our child-led / natured-based / progressive school…
+“We love our nature based / progressive primary school…

 but where can my children go when they’re older?”

-“We believe in education beyond grades, tests & rigid curriculums…
+“We want to go beyond standardized testing & rigid curriculums…

 The Pathways School Core Pillars